kircherlab/negative_training_sampler/README.md

 ## Usage

-The package needs a minimal bed file with positive (1) and negative (0) labeled regions in one file, a reference genome in fasta format and an output file.
+The package needs at least a minimal bed file with positive (1) and negative (0) labeled regions in one file, a reference genome in fasta format and the corresponding genome file.
+The output will be written to stdout or to an output file specified with the '-o' option.
 For more details see [input](###input) section.

 General use: